yokoffing/NextDNS-Config/README.md

 > [!TIP]
 > Use different blocklists on separate DNS profiles (e.g., NORMAL for your router and PRO++ for your web browser).

-> [!NOTE]
->  NextDNS does not offer Hagezi's Threat Intelligence Feed (TIF).
-We suggest using the OISD list, which contains some TIF sources missing from NextDNS security features.

 You can also check out Hagezi's own [recommendations](https://github.com/hagezi/dns-blocklists/tree/main#whatshouldiuse).

 ### Why Hagezi?